Pulse Audience Management

 - Segments cannot be deleted.

-Note: Inactive users are automatically purged after 13 days.
-The data is lost from the session store, making the users unavailable for audience management.
-Campaigns using audience targeting do not deliver to purged users.
+viewer.
+Note: Inactive viewers are automatically purged after 13 days.
+The data is lost from the session store, making the viewer unavailable for audience management.
+Campaigns using audience targeting do not deliver to purged viewers.

-- Maximum one async HTTP request per day and per unique user.
+- Maximum one async HTTP request per day and per unique viewer.